tarbell-project/tarbell/tarbell/docs/tutorial.rst

 ===========

 In a browser, open the Google spreadsheet that you created during the project set up.
 This is where our website's content will live.
-You'll see three worksheets: *values*, *data* and *keyed_data*.
-Let's look at the values worksheet first.
+Let's look at the values worksheet (visible in the tabs in the bottom left) first.
 You should see something like this:

 .. image:: values_worksheet.png